LiuzLab/AI_MARRVEL/docs/source/installation.rst

 .. warning::

-   HGMD-related database is included but not provided in the public download link, for license reasons.
+   For license reason, required HGMD-related database is not provided in the public download link.
+   But AIM can still run as normal without HGMD information.

+   To prepare HGMD database, see here.